groue/GRMustache/Guides/runtime_patterns.md

 ```

 The base context of a template provides keys that are always available for the template rendering.
 It contains all the ready for use filters of the [filter library](filters.md), for example, and now our `age` filter.

+Here we have added the `age` filter as a *protected* object.
+This means that GRMustache will always resolve the `age` identifier to our filter.
+This makes our template future-proof: if the Pet class eventually gets an `age` property, the template will not suddenly resolve `age` as a number, which could not be used to compute the `age(birthDate)` expression.

 Contexts are detailed in the [Rendering Objects](rendering_objects.md) and [Protected Contexts](protected_contexts) Guides.